Generic name: clemastine fumarate

-There are no adequate and well-controlled studies of clemastine fumarate in pregnant women.
+There are no adequate and well-controlled studies of Clemastine Fumarate Syrup in pregnant women.
 Because animal reproduction studies are not always predictive of human response, this drug should be used in pregnancy only if clearly needed.

-Although quantitative determinations of antihistaminic drugs in breast milk have not been reported, qualitative tests have documented the excretion of diphenhydramine, pyrilamine, and tripelennamine in human milk.
+Although quantitative determination of antihistaminic drugs in breast milk have not been reported, qualitative tests have documented the excretion of diphenhydramine, pyrilamine, and tripelennamine in human milk.

 Because of the potential for adverse reactions in nursing infants from antihistamines, a decision should be made whether to discontinue nursing or to discontinue the drug.

 The safety and efficacy of Clemastine Fumarate Syrup has been confirmed in the pediatric population (age 6 years through 12).
-Safety and dose tolerance studies have confirmed pediatric patients 6 through 11 years tolerated dosage ranges of 0.75 to 2.25 mg clemastine.
-In pediatric patients particularly, antihistamines in overdosage may produce hallucinations, convulsions and death.
-Symptoms of antihistamine toxicity in pediatric patients may include fixed dilated pupils, flushed face, dry mouth, fever, excitation, hallucinations, ataxia, incoordination, athetosis, tonic-clonic convulsions, and postictal depression (see OVERDOSAGE).
+Safety and dose tolerance studies have confirmed children 6 through 11 years tolerated dosage ranges of 0.75 to 2.25 mg clemastine.
+In infants and children particularly, antihistamines in overdosage may produce hallucinations, convulsions, and death.
+Symptoms of antihistamine toxicity in children may include fixed dilated pupils, flushed face, dry mouth, fever, excitation, hallucinations, ataxia, incoordination, athetosis, tonic-clonic convulsions, and postictal depression (see OVERDOSAGE).

 There is no specific therapy for acute overdosage with antihistamines.
 The latent period from ingestion to appearance of toxic effects is characteristically short (1/2-2 hours).
 General symptomatic and supportive measures should be instituted promptly and maintained for as long as necessary.